 - Life insurance may be expensive, depending on the insured’s current health, age, and other factors.

 Additionally, distributions may be tax-free if the special tax laws applicable to the asset or the account are followed.
-This could allow an investor to have exposure to these types of investments and diversify their holdings while limiting tax cost.
+This could allow an investor to have exposure to these types of investments and diversify investment holdings while mitigating tax cost.

 For illustrative purposes, assume that stock assets are allocated to a taxable account and taxable bond assets are allocated to a tax-deferred account.
 Based on these parameters, see how the proper asset location strategy benefits the investor and heirs:

-- Tax-deferred accounts generally must take RMDs at age 70½ (if born before July 1, 1949) or age 72 (if born after June 30, 1949), which would then come from an account with less risk and less potential growth.
+- The owner of tax-deferred accounts generally must take RMDs at a certain age (as provided in the IRC), which would then come from an account with less risk and less potential growth.

 - In addition, the estate heirs could inherit a smaller tax-deferred account due to bonds having a lower growth potential.
 This may be beneficial because when accounts of owners who die after December 31, 2019 are inherited, most (nonspouse) heirs must fully distribute (and pay ordinary income tax on) such accounts by December 31 of the tenth year following the owner’s death from a smaller balance.